The fear of the Lord is the beginning of wisdom,

-Do I walk in the fear of the Lord or the fear of man?
-Do I esteem the Word, which is Jesus—God-in-the-flesh full of grace and truth—as my highest priority (John 1:14)?
-Or do I think more of what others think trying to win their approval?
+Do we walk in the fear of the Lord or the fear of man?
+Do we esteem the Word, which is Jesus—full of grace and truth—as our highest priority (John 1:14)?
+Or do we think more of what others think wishing to win their approval?
 Yes, we all desire to be accepted by others—especially those we care about and think highly of.
-But when we desire God’s wisdom above all else, putting Him first is always the beginning.
+But when we desire God’s wisdom above all else, putting Him first is always the beginning of wisdom.

 “Wisdom is the principal thing; therefore get wisdom” Solomon wrote.
 “And in all your getting, get understanding” (Proverbs 4:7, NKJV)

 “We do not cease to pray for you,” Paul said, “and to ask that you may be filled with the knowledge of His will in all wisdom and spiritual understanding” (Colossians 1:9, (NKJV).